lemunozm/message-io/examples/distributed/README.md

 cargo run --example distributed participant <name-n>
 ```

+Note: You can play closing the participants (ctrl-c) in order to see the removed notifications.

 ## Network topology
 The participant register and unregister itself in the discovery server, that will notify the rest of the participant about the new existance member.
 Then, a participant can create a direct and private communication to another participant.